JacobGabrielson/sqs-ping/README.md

 100 bytes to https://sqs.eu-north-1.amazonaws.com/123456789012/demo-queue: time=203 ms
 ```

-(Note the bytes is only reflective of the SQS message size and does
+(Note the bytes is only reflective of the SQS `MessageBody` size and
-not include HTTP headers or other arguments to [SQS
+does not include HTTP headers or other arguments to [SQS
 SendMessage](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SendMessage.html)).

 ## License